zgershuny/e-vote/README.md

 # e-vote
 Documenting E-VOTE! for OSU CS 406 - Projects (and beyond).

-The repository will be uploaded on a regular bases to show my progression.
+The repository will be uploaded on a regular basis to show my progression within this course and afterwards.

 NOTES
 # July 2, 2020